andrewackerman/bloc_lite/packages/bloc_lite/README.md

  - Impose opinionated restrictions on how the state is represented or managed.
  - Is not a drop-in state-management solution.

 Complete adherance to the BLoC pattern is not always desirable for every project.
-Depending on the scope and complexity of your project, consider a hybrid solution that incorporates only the parts of BLoC or consider if simple Dependency Injection is enough for your needs.
+Depending on the scope and complexity of your project, you may consider a hybrid solution that incorporates only the parts of BLoC or consider if simple Dependency Injection is enough for your needs.

 ## Glossary

  - **BLoC** is the design pattern that this library is based on.
 (See BLoC Overview section above)
- - **bloc** is the shorthand name of a single BLoC object instance.
-They are self-contained packages of code that can be passed around like any other object.
+ - A **bloc** is a single BLoC object instance.
+They are self-sufficient containers of code that can be passed around like any other object.
  - **BlocController** is a bloc that is responsible for managing business logic.
 Update callbacks can be registered with the bloc to be notified of any changes; alternatively, it also exposes the *sink* and *stream* properties for finer control over the input and output, respectively.
 It is the base implementation of BLoC in this library.
  - **BlocStateController** is an extension of *BlocController* that includes additional utility for managing a *BlocState* object.
 The bloc automatically triggers an update whenever the state is mutated.
  - **BlocState** is a utility bloc that represents a mutable state.